atakanyenel/atakanyenel_Yenel_Atakan_Step1/README.md

 1) Event Management

-1.1) [Maybe DONE] Each user can schedule any number of events
+1.1) [DONE] Each user can schedule any number of events

-1.1.1) Appear to have some bug, reason unknown
+1.1.1) seeevent cannot retrive every events

 1.2) [DONE] Organizer input with GUI